evoingram/docmanagement/README.md

 	AutoCalculateInterest:
 		add 1% interest cost after every 7 days payment not made

+  	AutoCorrect:
+		adds autocorrect entries as listed on form (from matching table row) to rough draft autocorrect in Word

 	CDLabelMergeF:
 		makes CD label and prompts for print or no